May We All Be As Graceful As Nick Jonas, Who Had Food In His Teeth At The Grammys

 Advertisement

-"So honored to have been back on the Grammy stage tonight," he wrote, adding, "And at least you all know I eat my greens."
+"So honoured to have been back on the Grammy stage tonight," he wrote, adding, "And at least you all know I eat my greens."

 In case you missed the awkward situation, Twitter has your back.